H4rtland/masters/week5/README.md

 To find k in this equation, we use the percent point function from scipy.
 https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.poisson.html

-This gives us the value on the x axis which has 60% of the area less than that value, for instance.
+This gives us the value, k, on the x axis which corresponds to a given percentile of area being below it.
 We get a percentage from random.random().
-As the average of the random uniform is 0.5, the expected value from our inverse poisson is the value where 50% of the area is less than that x value, which is of course the mean.
+As the average of the random uniform is 0.5, the expected value from our inverse poisson is the value where 50% of the area is less than that x value, which is of course the mean (for large N).

 We do this for each bin, and can plot a generated distribution over the model, like so.